 I use a palette knife to mix the oil and pigment into a dry mixture and place it in the upper left corner of my glass plate.
 I will now mull small amounts at a time to the proper consistency.

 I continue until I am through the entire mixture, placing finished paint to the top right on my glass plate.
 I sometimes go through the mixture twice, in case I need to add more oil if it's very dry, or more pigment if it's too wet.
 Once you start mulling the paint it changes texture and different pigments react differently after coming in contact with oil.
 Some will thin out considerably.

 A 50 ml tube will take about an hour to mix correctly, it's time consuming but not difficult.

 A finished mixture of raw umber, ready to tube!

 Below you can see the dramatically different textures of different pigments, each unique in particle size and handling ability.
 Not all paints I make end up on my palette, but when I discover something that works for me it becomes a staple that I rely on in my painting process.
-That has been the best discovery of all, how amazingly unique each pigment is, and how you can manipulate it's handling properties with different oils and extenders.
+I have learned how amazingly unique each pigment is, and how you can manipulate the handling properties by using different oils and extenders.
 Experimenting takes time but is completely worth the effort.